 In March 2018, Canada announced an additional $10 million to support UNRWA in addition to their regular $25 million contribution.
 In July 2018, Canada announced an additional $50 million of humanitarian and development assistance to support vulnerable Palestinians in both the West Bank and Gaza.
 On October 12, Minister Marie-Claude Bibeau announced that Canada would contribute another $50 million dollars to partially make up the shortfall due to the recent UN cuts.
 Several European countries have also significantly increased their funding.
 Even so, the situation looks bleak.
 Increased humanitarian aid is an important step forward but dealing with the root causes of the crisis by lifting the blockade is crucial in ensuring that Palestinians are able to have a sustainable future.

 Faith reflection: “The Psalmist laments and cries out, ‘How long, O Lord?
 Will you forget me forever?’
 Palestinians have long asked ‘how long?’ and looked for signs that they are not forgotten.” – Excerpt from “70 years on: Seeking a hopeful future in a time of yearning”.

-- Insist on humanitarian relief for the people of Gaza and an end to the blockade;
+- Insist to the Minister of Foreign Affairs and the Prime Minister on continued humanitarian relief for the people of Gaza, but, more critically, that Canada support an end to the Israeli blockade on Gaza.

 Send a message to your MP.